czbiohub/blog/_blog/The-Effect-of-PCR-on-scRNAseq.md

 droplet_thymus.X = np.asarray(droplet_thymus.X.todense())
 ```

-Below we'll plot two different visualizations of these datasets.
-On the left, we'll plot the relative gene counts of each method&mdash;for each gene, is the observed level similar between the FACS and droplet datasets?
-On the right, for each gene we'll plot the percent of cells with ≥1 read, reflecting the idea that while expression _level_ might not be consistent, we hope to see the same genes present in a similar fraction of cells in both of these populations.
+Below we plot two different visualizations of gene expression.
+On the left, we compare the "bulk" expression levels; for each gene, the x-axis represents the fraction of counts mapping to that gene in FACS and the y-axis represents the fraction in droplets.
+On the right, we compare the percent of cells with ≥1 read, reflecting the idea that while expression _level_ might be noisy due to differences in chemistry, the same genes should be present in a similar fraction of cells in both of these samples.

 ```python